 As you’d expect, this fennel orange salad is so easy to make.

-- Wash, dry, and tear the lettuce into bite-sized pieces.
+- Wash and dry lettuce.
+If using head lettuce, tear lettuce into pieces.

 - Remove the peel and pith from the orange.
 Cut the orange into sections or into rounds.

 - Layer the salad as follows: lettuce, sliced, orange, salad greens.
 Repeat these layers until all of these three ingredients have been used.
 Top with pomegranate arils.

 - To prepare the orange dressing, whisk the vinegar, juice, oil, salt, pepper, and sugar together.

 The above is simply a quick summary of this recipe.
 Check out the full recipe in the free printable recipe card at the bottom of this post for all the detailed instructions.

 Can I Make This Salad Ahead of Time?

 If you’re planning a dinner party and need to do some of the prep work in advance, you can easily prep the individual ingredients and the dressing ahead of time.

 I recommend storing them in separate containers in the fridge and assembling the fennel citrus salad just before you plan on serving it.
 This will prevent the salad greens from becoming soggy.

 What to Serve with Fennel Orange Salad

 This winter salad is a great side for a number of hearty dishes.
 Some of my favorite mains to pair with this fresh salad include: